truhanen/windowlayouts/README.md

 # windowlayouts

-Utility for automatically storing & restoring window layouts for specific screen configurations on the X Window System.
+Utility for automatically storing & restoring application window layouts for specific screen configurations on the X Window System.

+For example, if a user frequently changes their setup between a single laptop screen and two external monitors, this tool remembers & automatically restores all windows to their original positions for each monitor setup without the need for manual rearrangement.

 ## Installation

 Run `pip install truhanen.windowlayouts` to install the script `windowlayouts` to be used from the command line.

+To install from source, run `pip install .` in the project root directory.

 ### Requirements

-- Python 3.7+ & pip
+- Python 3.7+
 - wmctrl command line tool

-### Install from source

-Clone the repository & run `pip install .` in the project root directory.

 ## Usage